Building Partnership Types

 - Helping to secure donations, grants, and contributing partners.

 Advisory board members are partners and, as such, are an integral and essential part of the program.
-Let them know they are welcome to attend EWDJT events and expect their participation in order to fully realize the potential of the partnership.
+Let them know they are welcome to attend JT events and expect their participation in order to fully realize the potential of the partnership.
 Advisory board members provide their time, contacts, experience, and knowledge at no charge and should be acknowledged for their valuable contribution to the program whenever possible.

 See Functional Advisory Boards for more information.